makerdao/community/faqs/governance.md

 MKR token holders vote on system parameter changes, positional mandates, bug fixes, technical improvements to the protocol, governance-related processes, and operational spending for the system.

 Through Governance Polling, MKR holders are able to seek consensus on nearly anything.
-The first example of this was the Foundation Proposal which established the five core principles underpinning the Maker Protocol.
+The first example of this was the [Foundation Proposal](./governance/core-principles.md) which established the five core principles underpinning the Maker Protocol.
 Since then, Governance Polls have been run for questions including Stability Fees, Debt Ceilings, process changes, position mandates, and more.
 They often function to inform upcoming Executive Votes, as in the example of the Stability Fee polls where a SF is selected and then the adjustment needs to be passed through the following Executive Vote.

 Through Executive Voting, MKR holders vote directly on changes that alter the code of the protocol itself.
 Examples include adding new collateral types, adding or adjusting system modules, adjusting system parameters such as Stability Fees and the DSR.

 ## How can I vote off-chain?

-Create an account at the MakerDao [forum](https://forum.makerdao.com/) and engage with Signaling Threads that are identified by the [‘signaling’ tag.](https://forum.makerdao.com/tag/signaling) MKR is not needed to participate in off-chain forum votes.
+Create an account at the MakerDao [forum](https://forum.makerdao.com/) and engage with Signaling Threads that are identified by the ['signaling' tag](https://forum.makerdao.com/tag/signaling).
+MKR is not needed to participate in off-chain forum votes.
 These are used to measure the sentiment of the public community who are actively participating in discussions and debates surrounding important topics in Maker Protocol governance.

 ## How can I vote on-chain?

 To vote on-chain MKR must be owned by or delegated to the voter.
-A voting contract can be set up by following the setup instructions on the Maker Foundation’s [Governance portal](https://vote.makerdao.com/).
+A voting contract can be set up by following the setup instructions on the Maker Foundation's [Governance portal](https://vote.makerdao.com/).
 Once set up, voting on-chain is enabled.

-## How does the Maker Foundation’s Voting Portal work?
+## How does the Maker Foundation's Voting Portal work?

-The portal provides voters with a user-friendly interface to interact with the Maker Protocol’s voting mechanism.
+The portal provides voters with a user-friendly interface to interact with the Maker Protocol's voting mechanism.
 To vote, one must set up their voting contract by connecting with their hot or cold wallet and following the provided set up instructions.

 ## What is a Voting Contract?

 The Voting Contract is the on-chain voting mechanism built directly into the Maker Protocol.
 To vote, MKR owners must "lock-up" tokens by transferring them into the Voting Contract.
 "Locked" MKR can be withdrawn at any time.

 MKR token holders have the option to set up their Voting Contract with a single hot or cold wallet, or, as a linked wallet, as a more secure option.
 The linked wallet setup allows users to vote using a hot wallet, with MKR stored on a cold wallet.
 Setting up a Voting Contract is a one-time action as long as the same wallet or wallets are used in future voting.
 However, to use a different hot or cold wallet, the contract can be discontinued and set up again at any time.

 ## How do I know my vote was placed?

-The voter’s current vote is displayed on a given proposal page in the [voting portal](https://vote.makerdao.com/).
+The voter's current vote is displayed on a given proposal page in the [voting portal](https://vote.makerdao.com/).
 Another alternative is to check third-party tools like [mkrgov.science](https://mkrgov.science) that collect voting data and even offer a [voting history lookup tool](https://mkrgov.science/voting-history).

 ## If a vote has already started can I still participate?